aslong/word-frequency-analyzer/README.md

 ## Installation

-The word frequency analyzer uses [Vagrant](http://www.vagrantup.com/) for building an isolated environment necessary for usage and development.
+The word frequency analyzer uses [Vagrant](http://www.vagrantup.com/) for building an isolated environment with everything necessary for usage or development.
 Vagrant uses [VirtualBox](https://www.virtualbox.org/) to create VMs programmatically.

 1. [Install](https://www.virtualbox.org/wiki/Downloads) VirtualBox for your OS.